team-pltb/pltb/README.md

 ## Make

 To build pltb you have to make sure that PLL [http://libpll.org/] is installed.
-Furthermore a MPI implementation (either MPICH or OMPI) is required.
+Furthermore an MPI implementation (either MPICH or OMPI) is required.
 Afterwards you can call `make` to generate the pltb variants suitable for your system.

 Here is a list of available make targets: